trygvis/javax-usb-libusb1/README.markdown

 >     git cvsimport -d :pserver:anonymous@javax-usb.cvs.sourceforge.net:/cvsroot/javax-usb javax-usb

+### Building 64-Bit Versions

+To build a 64-bit version of the libraries and tools add BITS=64 to the make command:

+>     make -C javalibusb1 clean all BITS=64^

 ### The Firmware

 The original firmware images are not used as it's not clear which